Curves are algebraic $K(\pi,1)$: theoretical and practical aspects: Galois coverings of algebraic curves

 \begin{Definition} Let $\Lambda$ be a ring.
 A sheaf of $\Lambda$-modules on the (small) étale site of a scheme $X$ will be called \textit{lisse} if it is locally constant and constructible.
 We say that a connected étale covering $Y\to X$ trivialises such a sheaf $\F$ if the pullback $\F|_Y$ is a constant sheaf. \end{Definition}

-\begin{Corollary} Let $X$ be a connected algebraic curve with at worst multicross singularities over a separably closed field whose characteristic does not divide $n$.
-Let $\LL$ be a lisse sheaf of $\Lambda$-modules on $X$, and $Y\to X$ be a connected étale Galois which trivialises $\LL$.
+\begin{Corollary} Let $X$ be a connected reduced algebraic curve with at worst multicross singularities over an algebraically closed field whose characteristic does not divide $n$.
+Let $\LL$ be a lisse sheaf of $\Lambda$-modules on $X$, and $Y\to X$ be a Galois covering which trivialises $\LL$.
 Then the map is trivial, and if the geometric genus of every irreducible component of $X$ is nonzero, the map is trivial as well. \begin{proof} The covering $Y\to X$ being étale, $Y$ still only has multicross singularities.
 Moreover, if the irreducible components of $X$ have nonzero genus, those of $Y$ verify the same property.
 Therefore, we may apply \Cref{lem:morphH1zero} and \Cref{prop:morphH1zero} to the sheaf $\LL|_Y$, and for $i=1,2$, the composite map

 is trivial. \end{proof} \end{Corollary}